Planning your first ski trip to the Alps is exciting and loaded with ski travel

 accepted, although some amazing remote mountain chalets only take cash so be

-sure to check and have some Swiss Francs.
+sure to check and have Euro for France, Austria and Italy, or Swiss Francs.
 When your bill arrives and the server asks if you wish to pay in US

-or Swiss Francs (or the Euro), opt to pay in the local currency for the best
+or local currency, opt to pay in the local currency for the best

 Languages spoken in the Alps